 A Jamaican Skin for your Game Controller

 This one comes by popular demand, meaning my little kiddo got excited when she saw it.
 She thinks it would be a great gift for her dad who’s a PS4 fanatic.
 She proceeded to tell me how to do moves with this controller when playing Mortal Combat, one of her dad’s fave games that they play together.
 If your Jamaican friend is an Xbox player, there’s a skin for them here too.

 Puma is the official clothing sponsor of the Jamaican Olympic team.
 This sweatshirt is for big kids and who doesn’t love a sweatshirt?

 We always need more earphones.
 This is from the House of Marley brand.
 I have the wired earphones and can confirm that they’re of really great quality.
 Now that I’m seeing these I’m thinking of picking them up for myself as well.

 This lapel pin would make a great stocking stuffer!
 What an awesome way to rep in the boardroom.
 I didn’t realise the wide array of Jamaican gifts online actually and now I want this for myself.
 I don’t even know why.

 I grappled with including this on the list because I’d really rather you support one of the many talented Jamaican fashion designers creating awesome swimwear designs.
 I’ve decided to do that in a separate post however.
-These swim trunks and one piece swimsuit is a cute addition to any one’s wardrobe whether you’re Jamaican or planning to visit soon.
+These swim trunks, one piece swimsuit or wrap around bikini is a cute addition to any one’s wardrobe whether you’re Jamaican or planning to visit soon.